Dhaboav/web-login/README.md

 <!-- Feature -->
 ## Feature

-- Simple Login System (Chain session login and logout).
+- Simple Login System (Chain session login and logout) with mySql database.
 - Simple Dashboard

 See the [open issues](https://github.com/Dhaboav/web-login/issues) for a full list of proposed features (and known issues).